 There are also quieter lounge spots to enjoy a nightcap or four, a co-working space which opened in late 2017 and a Screening Room which will hold private screenings, previews and presentations.
 This is a modern members’ club firmly at the forefront of the new wave, claiming; ‘We’re not about wealth and status.
 We don’t care who your parents are.
 We want members that have something in common: namely, a creative soul’.

-The latest old-school members’ club to have a makeover after more than 50 years of Soho nightlife, Annabel’s reopened earlier this year two doors down at 46 Berkeley Square.
+The latest old-school members’ club to have a makeover after more than 50 years of Soho nightlife, Annabel’s reopened last year two doors down at 46 Berkeley Square.
 Where once came to life after dark, now it is offering a near 24/7 service (7am to 4am) with restaurants, bars, a garden terrace, private dining rooms, a spa and a cigar room.
 A number of niche touches have been added to the mix, from a dog walker billed as ‘the world’s finest’ to look after members’ pets to an ice-carver whose job is to carve out different-shaped ice cubes for cocktails.
 But despite its 21st-century evolution, there are some ways in which Annabel’s will remain old school – telephones and laptops are barred from all but one floor.

 The London-based designer tasked with the venue’s aesthetic revival, Martin Brudnizki, describes the new design as ‘eccentric, English, maximalist and surrealist…like falling down the rabbit hole.’
 Each room has its own distinctive theme, but all draw on the idea of the garden, an interior highlight being the bespoke chandelier installation festooned with unicorns, monkeys which swoops through several floors.
 And with its pink-silk flowered ceiling, hand-embroidered pink silk labels on the walls and gold swan taps, the ladies powder room threatens to steal Sketch’s title of boasting London’s most Instagram-worthy bathroom.